Modularity of preferential attachment graphs

 Modularity of $G$ is given by

 where maximum runs over all the partitions of the set $V$. \end{definition}

-Conventionally, a graph with no edges has modularity equal to $0$.
-A single summand of the modularity score is the difference between the fraction of edges within $S$ and the expected fraction of edges within $S$ if we considered a certain random multigraph on $V$ with the expected degree sequence given by $G$ (see, e.g.,~\cite{Pralat_hyper_modularity}).
+Conventionally, a graph with no edges has the modularity equal to $0$.
+A single summand of the modularity score is the difference between the fraction of edges within $S$ and the expected fraction of edges within $S$ in a certain random multigraph on $V$ with the expected degree sequence given by $G$ (see, e.g.,~\cite{Pralat_hyper_modularity}).
 It is easy to check that $\modul(G) \in [0,1)$.

-Non-trivial lower and upper bounds for modularity of $G_n^h$ obtained by Prokhorenkova, Pra{\l}at and Raigorodskii in \cite{prokhorenkova2017modularity_internet_Math} are the following.
+Non-trivial lower and upper bounds for the modularity of $G_n^h$ obtained by Prokhorenkova, Pra{\l}at and Raigorodskii in \cite{prokhorenkova2017modularity_internet_Math} are the following.